James Scarlett, 1st Baron Abinger

-James Scarlett, 1st Baron Abinger, PC (13 December 1769 – 17 April 1844) was an English lawyer, politician and judge.
+James Scarlett, 1st Baron Abinger, PC (13 December 1769 – 17 April 1844) was a British lawyer, politician and judge.

 Early life

-James Scarlett was born in Jamaica, where his father, Robert Scarlett, had property.
+James Scarlett was born in the British colony of Jamaica, where his father, Robert Scarlett, owned slave plantations.
 In the summer of 1785 he was sent to England to complete his education at Hawkshead Grammar School and afterwards at Trinity College, Cambridge, taking his Bachelor of Arts degree in 1789.
 Having entered the Inner Temple he took the advice of Samuel Romilly, studied law on his own for a year, and then was taught by George Wood.
 He was called to the bar in 1791, and joined the northern circuit and the Lancashire sessions.